 Today’s businesses need greater payment flexibility and better fraud prevention tools than ever.
 CNBC reports that employee thefts cost U.S. businesses $50 billion each year.
 Businesses also suffer fraud losses from external thefts caused by hackers accessing credit card numbers and account information.
-Virtual accounts and virtual account numbers are two solutions for businesses to manage their expenses and to prevent fraud.
+Virtual accounts and virtual account numbers are two solutions for businesses to manage their expenses and to help prevent fraud.

 For companies that have large numbers of transactions, virtual accounts may be established.
 These are a number of dummy accounts that can be used to make payments or to receive them for a single account.
 Different dummy accounts can be set up by the supplier and can’t be used to access the single account.